 The following fundamentals were agreed as input into the standardisation of the eSM process:

-Follow the existing invoice definition according to accounting principles (e.g. GAAP), without imposing the use of the EFET eSM CpML document as the legal Invoice.
+Follow the existing invoice definition according to accounting principles (e.g. GAAP), without imposing the use of the eSM CpML document as the legal Invoice.

 Follow predefined aggregation keys (lowest defined common denominator, even if leading to a higher volume of invoices, also eg separating negative price invoices).